homiedopie/beberlei.de/drafts/oop_business_applications__data__context__interaction.rst

 When Gordon started showing me this pattern we were both puzzled as how to actually implement this in the real world.
-Especially the concept of binding roles to data objects still confuses us.
+Especially the concept of binding roles to data objects still confuses me.
 Most notably why the use of traits or aggregates should actually constitute a new programming paradigm instead of just another way to do OOP.